molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 ###### Add a instances view tab
 1. Go to the data explorer select the "cities" entity via the th entity select dropdown.
-2. Lets upload our own template.
+2. Let's upload our own template.
 	a.
 Go to the data explorer and select the FreemarkerTemplate entity.
 	b.
 Click on the ![add](images/add.png?raw=true, "add") button.
 In the modal you fill in:
 		* Name: view-Cities-entitiesreport.ftl (view-\<template name>-entitiesreport.ftl)